My Spokane Valley Roots:

 Ron and Hazel Hatcher – my parents

-Happily married for 65 years this August, my parents have provided a strong foundation for my two brothers Lyle and Steve Hatcher and me as we have raised our own families.
+Happily married for 69 years this coming August, my parents have provided a strong foundation for my two brothers Lyle and Steve Hatcher and me as we have raised our own families.
 My dad and mom taught us a strong work ethic, the importance of being someone who can be counted on to do what's right, and how to always have fun.
-Both retired — Dad as Transportation Supervisor at Supervalu and Mom after 30 years teaching in the East Valley School District—they enjoy keeping up with their six grand and five great grand children.
+Both retired — Dad as Transportation Supervisor at Supervalu and Mom after 30 years teaching in the East Valley School District—they enjoy keeping up with their six grand and 10 (soon to be 11) great grand children.

 Richard “Rich” Thompson—my husband

-A retired carpenter who now enjoys his work in Plant Services at Gonzaga, Rich and I will have been married for 31 years in November.
+A retired union carpenter in 2010 and plant services staffer at Gonzaga retired in 2018, Rich and I will have been married for 35 years in November.
 I love him for his “keep you on your toes” humor, brilliant mind, and personal fortitude.
 No matter what challenges life throws at us, we always stand strong together.
 Originally from Dover Idaho, Rich is an outdoor guy who enjoys our backyard pond and birds.

 Raising my children in Spokane Valley close to family and friends was as great as I hoped.
 Both of them enjoyed opportunities to grow and excel in school, in sports/activities and learned the importance of giving back through community service.
 As University High (U-Hi) graduates Katee (1998) and Nate (2006) both graduated from Washington State University with degrees in Criminal Justice and Business Operations and Management respectively.
 I believe the Central Valley District education they received gave them a strong foundation for success in school and committed to be lifelong learners.

-Katee (Pierce) and Jack Claros—my daughter and son-in-law with grandgirls Jaylee and Aubree
+Katee (Pierce) & Jack Claros—daughter and son-in-law with grandgirls Jaylee and Aubree

-A national company award winning Human Resources Manager, Katee continues to amaze me as she juggles a high pressure career, being a military spouse, and, most delightfully, being an excellent mother to my darling little grandgirls Jaylee June and Aubree Aliciana.
+Working for Washington State, Katee continues to amaze me as she juggles a fast paced career, having been a military spouse, and, most delightfully, being an excellent mother to my darling grandgirls Jaylee June and Aubree Aliciana.
 Like so many families, she and Jack have been innovative and steadfast in their support of my grandgirls through home/online schooling during the COVID 19 impact.
-An identical triplet (we got the cutest one!) our son-in-law Jack graduated from Ferris (1998) before heading to WSU.
+An identical triplet (we got the cutest one!), our son-in-law Jack graduated from Ferris (1998) before heading to WSU.
 Joining the Washington National Guard as freshmen Jack and his brothers Joe and Don graduated together as 1st Lieutenants with Katee in 2002.
-As Vancouver School District's Buildings/Facilities Manager, Jack retired as a Major in the Army National Guard and has served deployments in both Iraq and Afghanistan.
+As Vancouver School District's Buildings/Facilities Manager, Jack retired as a Major in the Army National Guard and served as unit commander for deployments in both Iraq and Afghanistan.
 We love having Jack as our son-in-law!

 Lyle and Steve (deceased) Hatcher – my brothers

 Growing up with two younger brothers was a blast!
 From playing basketball in the driveway to riding bikes to the river to being involved in all kinds of sports and activities in school, we had the best childhood any kids could ever want.
 Central Valley Schools provided us with a great education that supported success in our lives.
 Lyle, a retired investment broker and author/movie producer, and his wife Maria live in Liberty Lake.
 Sadly, we lost my brother Steve who was a captain with the Spokane Valley Fire Department in 2015.
-My sister in law Mindy lives just outside of Spokane Valley city limits.
+My sister-in-law Mindy lives just outside of Spokane Valley city limits.
 Lyle's boys Paul (wife Jenne Dolan was a Bear and they have two children) and Ben Hatcher (wife Mallory Dewitt is a native Texan but she would have made a great Titan or Bear and they have brand new twin boys) were Titans while Steve and Mindy's girls Marissa Fuher (husband Corey was a Titan and they have a boy and a girl ) & Breanne Hatcher (partner Josh Cogburn is from down south and they have a brand new baby boy) were Bears so our family’s allegiance to Central Valley Schools is solid!
 Our extended family is Spokane Valley Strong!